Relieving Pain. Restoring Hope.

-Celiac plexus blocks are minimally invasive injections that help alleviate chronic abdominal pain.
-This treatment is often recommended to patients who suffer from chronic conditions affecting the abdomen, such as cancer or pancreatitis.
-During the procedure, a physician at Desert Pain Specialists administers an intravenous sedation to relax the patient.
-Next, the pain management specialist will numb an area of the back with a local anesthetic.
-Once the anesthetic has taken effect, x-ray guidance will be used to insert a thin needle into the back, next to the spine.
+A celiac plexus block is a minimally invasive injection procedure that is used to treat chronic abdominal pain associated with conditions such as cancer or pancreatitis.
+Intravenous sedation is optional for this procedure to help relax patients nervous about the injection.
+Once sedated and taken to the procedure site, the physician will clean and numb the targeted area with a local anesthetic.
+Once fully numb, fluoroscopic imaging (x-ray) will be used to ensure proper needle placement.
+The physician will then insert a thin needle into the back, next to the spine.
 This needle will contain an anesthetic to temporarily relieve the patient’s pain symptoms.
-A second needle will be introduced to the celiac plexus nerves so that a contrast dye can be injected into the spine, confirming the location of the affected area.
-Your physician will finally inject a pain medication into the affected nerves, destroying them for a long period of time.
+A second needle will be introduced to the celiac plexus nerves to inject a contrast dye in order to further confirm the location of the procedure.
+Once confirmed, your physician will inject pain medication into the affected nerves, destroying them for a long period of time.